 Women in Engineering

 Most people think that engineering is just for men but today women are challenging stereotypes and are making a significant impact on the industry.
-The campus Women in Engineering group hosts a range of fun activities assisting the establishment of support networks and communicates a variety of opportunities, such as seminars with female graduates and site visits.
+The Newcastle University Women in Engineering (NUWiE) group hosts a range of fun activities assisting the establishment of support networks and communicates a variety of opportunities, such as seminars with female graduates and site visits.

 Engineering Postgrads Club